 Making Your Landing Page Convert

-In this post, we’ll look at how you can craft landing page designs that convert your prospects into fully-fledged customers, boosting your revenue and ROI along the way.
+In this post, we’ll look at how you can craft a high converting land page that will convert your prospects into leads and even fully-fledged customers, boosting your revenue and ROI along the way.

 Common mistakes businesses make on their website

 As many as 81% of consumers say that they need to be able to trust a company before they feel comfortable doing business with them.
 This trust simply cannot be achieved if your website and its landing pages do not express authenticity, or highlights social proof (think testimonials, ratings, reviews).

 One of the problems with today’s high-paced online landscape is that there are too few original websites out there.
 Too many businesses are copying designs and content from other websites, and diluting their own voice in the process.

 For example, if a competitor has spent time and effort on designing their website in a way that suits their corporate identity, this will become a key part of their brand.
 If another business then decides to lift this design and structure, this may not align with their own brand identity.
 What’s more, customers may recognise this structure and design as inauthentic and unoriginal, further harming trust.